spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 </Note>

 ---

 title: Luma
-description: Learn how to use Luma AI models with the AI SDK.
+description: Learn how to use Luma AI models with the AI SDK
 ---

 # Luma Provider